slartibartfast2/deploy4ebs/README.md

     System.out.println("Execution time is " + formatter.format((endTime - startTime) / 1000d) + " seconds");*/

 # Input Format
   You should create a directory named EBS and copy your application objects under this folder.
-You can find sample input directory format under INPUT-TEMPLATE directory.
+You can find sample input directory format under INPUT-TEMPLATE.